 - Optional: Large ice cube, if you prefer a large glass

-- Optional: Lemon peel for garnish
+- Optional: Lemon or orange peel for garnish

 - Pour the Absinth in the glass you will be drinking from.
 Make sure that it covers the entire inside of the glass, by swirling the liquid around.
 If you are going for a small glass, fill it with ice cubes, so that it starts to cool down the glass.